 Stunning Sunrise view from Poon Hill View Point

 Poon Hill is one of the most famous viewpoints of the Annapurna region.
 Located just above Ghorepani Village, Trekkers usually walk up to Poon Hill for a short hike.
-To watch the sunrise, most trekkers leave the village of Ghorepani early in the morning to journey to Poon Hill.
+To watch the sunrise, most trekkers leave the village of Ghorepani early in the morning.
 From here, you can see tempting sunrise and sunset along with the western Himalayan Mountains.

 The views of Annapurna and Dhaulagiri are breathtaking, and the hour-long hike up stone stairs through a rhododendron forest is worth it!
 On Poon Hill, especially during the peak hiking seasons of spring and autumn, it can get fairly busy.
 Expect to be surrounded by hundreds of other hikers as you take in the sights.
 On top of that, there's a coffee shop selling hot and cold drinks.
 The ABC and the tempting journey to Poon Hill are incredible, leaving you speechless!

 The base camp of Mt Annapurna is situated at 4,130 meters.
-It is the base of the world's tenth highest mountain Mt.
+It is the base of the world's tenth-highest mountain Mt.
 Annapurna (8,091 m).
 From here, you will get to see panoramic views of the Annapurna Range and several other mountains.
-Passing through several villages, lush forests, and farmlands, you will reach the base camp.
+You will reach the base camp by passing through several villages, lush forests, and farmlands.

 The trek to the base camp passes by Jhinu Dadha's natural Hot spring.
 Many trekkers use this route on their way back to Pokhara.
 Bathing in a natural hot spring can relieve all of your trek's stress and exhaustion.